ssghost/A3C_Defi_Tradebot/README.md

 ### Usage
 1. `$brownie compile && brownie run` for deploying all the blockchain interfaces.
 2. `$python run.py` for both training and testing processes of NN model.

+05.14 update: Added a multi-threads training method to A3CAgent class.